huntie/super-awesome-paste/README.md

 ### Getting started

-The plugin will soon be available through [Package Control](https://sublime.wbond.net/), but can also be installed manually by adding the [latest version](https://github.com/huntie/super-awesome-paste/releases) to your Sublime Text 3 packages directory.
+The plugin is now available through [Package Control](https://sublime.wbond.net/), but can also be installed manually by adding the [latest version](https://github.com/huntie/super-awesome-paste/releases) to your Sublime Text 3 packages directory.
 You should then open Sublime to find the command added to your context menu.
 By default, the `super_awesome_paste` command is bound to `Ctrl+Alt+V`, but you may want to change this to something more convenient or to override the regular paste shortcut.

 ### Options